Legal advice for landlords

 - Setting up a correct and enforceable assured shorthold tenancy (AST)

 - Claiming rent arrears and damages from former tenants, e.g. debt recovery

 - Offering advice in respect of houses in multiple occupations and assisting in the legal requirements that flow from that

 Why should I consider legal assistance as a landlord?

 Not only can we help you with the tasks mentioned above, we can also offer assistance in other situations such as:

 - Advising leaseholders in respect of acquiring the

 - Assisting with problem neighbours and

 - Advising in all aspects in relation to Rent Act protected tenants

-Costs of legal advice
+Costs of legal services for landlords

 At Slater and Gordon, we want to avoid hidden fees and unexpected costs.
 We'll always discuss with you your requirement before starting so you know exactly what you'll be paying and what services you'll receive.